-this termination penalty amount.
+* This represents the present value (@9%) of the $74.5 million guarantee amount if it were paid in approximately 3 years.

 DEAL DESCRIPTION

-aEnron’s Global LNG Group proposes to exerciseenter into a 25-year charter of a 138,000 cubic meter (3.2 MMCf) LNG tanker (the “Vessel”) to be constructed and owned by a Liberian affiliate of Exmar N.V., a Belgian company.
+As part of the decision to charter a LNG vessel from Exmar in May, Enron received two options to charter additional vessels on similar terms.
+Enron’s Global LNG Group proposes to exercise its first such option to enter into a 25-year charter of a 138,000 cubic meter (approximately 3.3 BCF pressurized gas equivalent) LNG tanker (the “Vessel”) to be constructed and owned by a Liberian affiliate of Exmar N.V., a Belgian company.
 If Enron does not exercise this option, it loses the second option.
-The Daewoo (Korea) Shipyard is scheduled to construct the Vessel with a delivery date Octoberof approximately May 1, 2003, with the specific delivery date to be decided by Enron.
-The charter rate for the Vessel is $51,850 per day for capital and $10,780 per day for O&M. The capital cost remains unchanged over the life of the deal; actual O&M costs are a direct pass-through to Enron under the charter.
+The Daewoo (Korea) Shipyard is scheduled to construct the Vessel with a delivery date of approximately May 1, 2003, with the specific delivery date to be decided by Enron.
+The charter rate for the Vessel is $52,850 per day for capital and $10,780 per day for O&M. The capital cost remains unchanged over the life of the deal; actual O&M costs are a direct pass-through to Enron under the charter.
 In addition, voyage costs such as bunker fuel costs, port fees, taxes and charges are treated separately and are for Enron’s account.

-Co., LTD. $59,700 Hyundai is E-rated a 9 (B equivalent). initially Corporation4f (COA) KOGAS is E-rated a 7 (BB equivalent). letter agreement between KOGAS, HMM and Enron.
+Enron will simultaneously subcharter the vessel to Hyundai Merchant Marine Co., LTD. (HMM) for $59,700 per day capital component and a direct pass-through of all operating and voyage costs.
+Hyundai is E-rated a 9 (B equivalent).
+The other terms and conditions of the subcharter will mirror the original charter with Exmar.
+HMM initially will use the vessel to transport LNG for Korea Gas Corporation (KOGAS) under a 14 year Contract of Affreightment (COA).
+KOGAS is E-rated a 7 (BB equivalent).
+Credit support for HMM’s obligations to Enron will come from a letter agreement between KOGAS, HMM and Enron.
 KOGAS will still remain liable for all subcharter payments for the first 14 years.
-Pa HMM expects that it will be able to extend the COA with KOGAS before it expires to cover the full 25 years of the subcharter.
+Payments by KOGAS will go into an escrow account, from which Enron will receive its payments ahead of HMM.
+HMM expects that it will be able to extend the COA with KOGAS before it expires to cover the full 25 years of the subcharter.
 However, this is not modeled.

 As part of the overall deal, Enron will also charter the Hoegh Galleon to HMM for the KOGAS trade during winter periods until the new build vessel is delivered.
-The profit of the Hoegh Galleon during this 14 month maximum period will equal the expected profits that the Hoegh Galleon would achieve in other employment.Excluding t ,s import and transportation Enron Global LNG anticipates being able to utilize the Vessel in one of the following: novation to an Enron project, subcharter to an third party for use in a project or in merchant trade, or merchant trade by Enron to the U.S., Europe, or Asia.
-If Enron’s Metgas (India) , Jose (Venezuela), or other LNG project is successfully developed, Enron can elect to novate the ship to such affiliated project at no additional charter cost.
+The profit of the Hoegh Galleon during this 14 month maximum period will equal the expected profits that the Hoegh Galleon would achieve in other employment.

+HMM is the largest shipping company in Korea, with more than 120 ships in operation, either directly owned or through charters.
+Its 1999 net income was $124 million on revenues of $4.2 billion.
+Excluding this charter, HMM has 7 ships transporting LNG on behalf of KOGAS.

+KOGAS is the natural gas import and transportation monopoly of South Korea.
+It was recently privatized with various government entities retaining control.

-An Enron Corp. guaranty4.5 of the payment-related obligations of Enron Asia Transport Company under this charter and any termination feewill be required.
-With Exmar’s consent, this guaranty can be released if the charter is novated into an Enron-affiliated project or replaced by an acceptable letter of credit.
+An Enron Corp. guarantee of up to $74.5 million of the payment-related obligations of Enron Asia Transport Company under this charter will be required; the guarantee amount declines to $47.5 million after year three of operations.
+At Enron’s option, this guarantee can be released if replaced by a letter of credit.
 Enron will record the charter with Exmar as a lease, either operating or capital, when Enron takes delivery of the vessel in 2003.

 SOURCES AND USES OF FUNDS